 That’s where LinkResearchTools comes in

 LinkResearchTools (LRT) provides excellent value for money when it comes to cleaning up your bad backlinks.
 They have helped us out on more than one occasion, where one of our customers had made the mistake of buying bad backlinks.

 Especially when Google Search Console is telling you that you have bad backlinks via their Manual Spam Actions, you want these links cleaned up as soon as possible.
 No matter the cause of these backlinks!
-But also, keep in mind that you need a tool that shows you as many links as possible, so you have a chance to see all the links Google knows about.
+But also, keep in mind that you need a tool that shows you as many links as possible.
+This way you have a chance to see all the links Google knows about.

 LRT provides monthly subscriptions for their link tools that help you to for instance:

 - Manage your backlinks and find the links that actually harm your site.
-LRT will show you which links should be removed or disavowed asap
+LRT shows you which links you should remove or disavowe asap

 - Get rid of a Manual Action and/or algorithmic Google Penalties by cleaning up your backlink profile that way